Interfaith Community Service Initiative

-The Whitehouse has emphasized interfaith cooperation and community service as an important way to build understanding between different communities and contribute to the common good.
-The White House has invited all institutions of higher learning to join this powerful movement.*
+President Obama emphasized interfaith cooperation and community service as an important way to build understanding between different communities and contribute to the common good.
+The White House invited all institutions of higher learning to join this powerful movement.

 Many local faith leaders have expressed a desire to improve the quality of life in our region, and this is one way that a successful partnership can accomplish that goal.
 Individuals who receive information about education and jobs in a familiar setting are more likely to finish high school, a GED, college or a workforce program.

-Through the Office of College Pathway Programs, Tri-C works to promote academic opportunities, workforce development, and innovative and culturally relevant experiences necessary for success and completion of high school and college.
+Through the Office of Youth, Adult and Community Connections (formerly College Pathway Programs), Tri-C works to promote academic opportunities, workforce development, and innovative and culturally relevant experiences necessary for success and completion of high school and college.

 About the Program

-The Office of College Pathway Programs provides leadership throughout Cuyahoga County to engage more youth and adults to gain increased awareness and access to academic programs, workforce development and innovative but culturally relevant experiences necessary for success and completion of high school and college.
+The Office of Youth, Adult and Community Connections (Connections) provides leadership throughout Cuyahoga County to engage more youth and adults to gain increased awareness and access to academic programs, workforce development and innovative but culturally relevant experiences necessary for success and completion of high school and college.

 Goals & Outcomes